tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

-This document updates Section 5.1 of {{!RFC9261}} to specify that, after an Extended Key Update has completed, the Handshake Context and Finished MAC Key used for Exported Authenticators are derived from the exporter secret associated with the current epoch.
+This document updates Section 5.1 of {{!RFC9261}} to specify that, after an Extended Key Update has completed, the Handshake Context and Finished MAC Key used for Exported Authenticators can be derived from the exporter secret associated with the current epoch.
 Implementations that support the epoch-aware exporter interface will have to provide a means for applications to request the generation or validation of Exported Authenticators using the exporter secret for a specific epoch.